grz0zrg/fas/README.md

 One can see this as a limitless bank of generators / filters.

-The versatility of its sound engine allow a wide variety of synthesis methods to produce sounds:
+The versatility of its sound engine allow a wide variety of synthesis methods (aka instruments) to produce sounds:

 * additive / spectral with per partial effects (bitcrush, phase distorsion, waveshaping, fold, convolve)
 * phase modulation (PM/FM)
 * granular (asynchronous / synchronous)
 * subtractive synthesis
-* physical modelling (Karplus-strong, droplet)
+* physical modelling (models : Karplus-strong, droplet)
 * wavetable synthesis

 There is a second type of synthesis methods (or modifiers) which use any synthesis methods from above as input: